NextCenturyCorporation/itm-scenario-validator/README.md

     * This does not include "normal", which is the default level of importance.
 For example, a character may not specify `mission_importance` and `character_importance` may explicitly specify the character with importance "normal", or a character may specify `mission_importance` with "normal" and `character_importance` may not list that character
 * If the scene is the first scene, `scenes[].state` should _not_ be provided
 * No blanket can appear on the character at the start.
+* Quantized injuries (where `treatments_required` > 1) aren't supported for injuries that aren't successfully treated by hemostatic gauze or pressure bandage.

 #### Message/Event Rules
 * `source` is recommended for all events